MujorB/simple_shell/README.md

 # AUTHORS
-This file contains the details of all the individuals that contributed to this shell project
+The `AUTHORS` file contains the details of all the individuals that contributed to this shell project